A Weekend to Remember: Fourth of July at Seabrook

 If you weren’t able to spend your Independence holiday at Seabrook Island this year, don’t worry!
 No matter the occasion, there is always so much to explore and discover on Seabrook.
 With all of our beach club amenities being just a short drive or bike ride away, you and your family won’t run out of things to do.

 Our unique barrier island features 3.5 miles of luxuriously pristine South Carolina beaches including North Beach, the perfect place to watch a radiant sunrise or lounge in a gentle tidal pool, and Pelican Beach, also known as Sunset Beach for its vivid evening skies.
 In addition to our wide range of convenient dining and shopping locations here on Seabrook, Bohicket Marina and Freshfields Village shopping center are just around the corner!

 Seabrook Island is also recognized as an Audubon International Cooperative Sanctuary, brimming with distinct Charleston wildlife like the endangered loggerhead sea turtle.
 Some of our other favorite neighbors are the bottlenose dolphins, who are frequently spotted strand feeding along Seabrook’s coast.
 This extraordinary phenomenon is something that can only be observed in a few other places.
 Not to mention, our island hosts more than 80 different species of birds including bald eagles, egrets, pelicans, osprey, roseate spoonbills, and more.
 Our coastal haven community is dedicated to preserving our natural resources and the unique beauty of Seabrook Island, SC, so that our future generations can explore, too.

 Learn more about Seabrook Island and its rich history, or plan your visit to Seabrook Island, South Carolina’s coastal treasure trove, today!
-In the meantime, be sure to keep on the lookout for more fun on the Seabrook Island Events Calendar.
+In the meantime, be sure to keep on the lookout for more fun.